gazbond/yii2-app-basic/README.md

 ### Database

-Edit the file `config/db.php` and `config/test-db.php` with real data, for example:
+Edit the files `config/db.php` and `config/test-db.php` with real data, for example:

 ```php
 return [